 What about older CPUs?

-If you don’t plan on getting a new CPU don’t worry.
-The RTX 3070 should work great on a wide range of CPU.
-Anything from the Core i7-8700K onwards will be more than enough.
-When it comes to Ryzen CPUs, the Ryzen 5 2600 could bottleneck this card but the Ryzen 7 2700 and more powerful CPUs should work excellent when coupled with the RTX 3070.
+If you don’t plan on getting a new CPU along with an RTX 3080 card, don’t worry.
+The RTX 3070 should work great on a wide range of CPUs.
+Anything from the Core i7-8700K onward will be more than enough.
+When it comes to Ryzen CPUs, the Ryzen 5 2600 could bottleneck this card.
+The Ryzen 7 2700 and more powerful CPUs, on the other hand, should work excellent when coupled with the RTX 3070.